Santa Cruz De La Sierra Santa Cruz Department, Bolivia Travel Guide

 Main highways between major cities are generally paved.

-Paid street parking is can be found in some areas.
+Paid street parking is can be found in certain places.

 Santa Cruz's city center is pedestrian-friendly.
 Cycling is possible but challenging due to traffic.